Alternative Loan Information

 - The Borrower

-For most of the alternative loans, the student is the borrower.
-However, if your parents would like to be the primary borrower of the loans, you may wish to consider the Parent Loan for Undergraduate Students (PLUS), the Parent Loan from College Avenue, or the Sallie Mae Parent Loan (for parents or other credit-worthy individuals).
+For most of the private loans, the student is the borrower.
+However, if your parents would like to be the primary borrower of the loans, you may wish to consider the Parent Loan for Undergraduate Students (PLUS).

 - Interest Rate

 A fixed rate means the interest remains the same for the life of the loan.
-A variable rate fluctuates based on the economy, and may or may not have a cap.
-If you’d like to know the current interest rate of a particular alternative loan, please contact the lender or check their website.
+A variable rate fluctuates based on the economy and may or may not have a cap.
+If you would like to know the current interest rate of a particular private loan, please contact the lender or check their website.